 Religious education exists in the official curriculum but is not required.
 There were no reports of religious education being provided in public schools.
 There are two religious schools, one Catholic and the other Seventh-day Adventist.
 The Ministry of Education provides oversight on the curricula of religious schools, and both schools are open to church members and nonmembers.
 They provide a general education, as well as a religious education.

 The country is a party to the International Covenant on Civil and Political Rights.

 There is no permanent U.S. diplomatic presence in the country.
-U.S. embassy staff in Gabon, in periodic visits to the country, engaged with government officials in the Ministry of Foreign Affairs and the Ministry of Justice and Human Rights to encourage continued respect for religious freedom.
+Due to the COVID-19 pandemic and cessation of flights, U.S. embassy staff in Gabon were not able to make periodic visits to the country.
+Local staff in Sao Tome engaged in telephone calls with religious leaders and government officials in the Ministry of Foreign Affairs and the Ministry of Justice, Public Administration, and Human Rights to encourage continued respect for religious freedom.